 Students who are funded receive a grant-in-aid that covers tuition costs and a stipend.
 The amount of the stipend is calculated by the Graduate School each year.

 No. The MA TESL degree does not give you any credentials for teaching in U.S. public (state) schools.
-Teachers in public schools must have a teaching license, which is earned through a four-year undergraduate degree in Education.
+Teachers in public schools must have a teaching license which is earned through a four-year undergraduate degree in Education.
 Each state has its own requirements for the certification of ESL instructors.
 This information can usually be found in each state’s Department of Education.
-It is your responsibility to check on and fulfill these requirements.

 The University Office of Global Programs at Penn State provides assistance for international students in all administrative, regulatory, and legal matters.
 It also provides a variety of educational, cultural, and social programs to help international students adjust to campus life.

-For more information, please visit the website of the Office of Global Programs.
+For more information, please visit the website of Global Penn State.